Towards computing the rational homology and assembly maps of generalised Thompson groups: Introduction

-The method of the proof gives a very explicit construction to actually compute the homology groups, which we do for Brin's group $V_r(\Sigma)=2V.$ It turns out that its rational homology vanishes everywhere except in degrees $0$ and $3$, where it is isomorphic to $\Q$; compare Theorem~\ref{homol2V}.
+The complex $K$ will be obtained by truncating the Stein-complex $X$ as was done in \cite{brown92}.
+We also give a long exact sequence of the homology of the complexes $K/V_r(\Sigma),$ which potentially serve as a tool to compute the rational homology of $V_r(\Sigma).$

-In \cite{BritaConch} it was shown that, for any finite subgroup $K \leq V_r(\Sigma)$, there are only finitely many conjugacy classes of subgroups isomorphic to $K$.
+In \cite{BritaConch} it was shown that, for any finite subgroup $Q \leq V_r(\Sigma)$, there are only finitely many conjugacy classes of subgroups isomorphic to $Q$.
 Using the method employed there, in Proposition \ref{conjclass} we explicitly calculate the number of conjugacy classes of cyclic subgroups of a given order in the Brin-like groups $sV_{n,r},$ where $n$ denotes the arity of the descending operations.
 Note that $sV= sV_{2,1}.$

-In Section~\ref{FJC} we discuss an application of our results to the algebraic $K$-theory of the integral group rings of these generalized Thompson groups.
+In Section~\ref{FJC} we discuss an application of our results to the algebraic $K$-theory of the integral group rings of these generalised Thompson groups.
 We first review the Farrell-Jones Conjecture, and then explain how our computations, combined with the results from~\cite{LRRV, BritaConch, confranbri}, imply the following theorem.
-This generalizes the analysis that was carried out for Thompson's group~$T$ in~\cite{GV}.
+This generalises the analysis that was carried out for Thompson's group~$T$ in~\cite{geoghegan-varisco}.
 All terms and notation are explained in Section~\ref{FJC}.